-My approach as an Inner Critic Coach relies heavily on developing Self Leadership, along with developing mindfulness, compassion and resilience building skills.
+My approach as a Trauma-Informed Inner Critic Coach relies heavily on developing Self Leadership, along with developing mindfulness, compassion and resilience building skills.
 What does all that mean?

-Through a Self Leadership approach, one that focuses on your Inner Life, you will come to know, understand and appreciate the role the Inner Critic has played in your life.
+Through a Self Leadership Coaching approach, one that focuses on your own inner world and inner life, you will come to know, understand and appreciate the role the Inner Critic has played in your life.

 We’ll work on reducing any animosity, resentment, anger and hate towards it, which is very important.

 Once you understand and appreciate the role it’s played, we’ll go even deeper to do some work with the limiting beliefs and burdens you’ve been carrying for years (like ‘I’m not good enough’).
 It is here that we can truly appreciate why the Inner Critic worked so hard, and made you so miserable.

 Ultimately, you will transform these beliefs and release those old burdens.
 Things like:

 - “I’m a loser.”

 - “Mistakes are the worst thing ever.”

 - “People will judge me and won’t like me if…”

 - “I need to be perfect and do everything perfectly.”